 San Antonio

-Piccinini says it hasn't finished expanding.
-About all this growth, he says, it's the business climate, sweetheart.
-Proof of this is that, while some markets are cooling down, the real estate markets in these Texas cities are still industry giants and challenge the market.
+Evidence of this is that while some markets are cooling down, the real estate markets in these Texas cities are still industry giants and challenging the market.
 New construction in Texas is providing much-needed inventory to support demand.